 Now it’s your turn

 This post has gotten pretty lengthy.
-But before we go I want to ask you what your number is?
-Have you thought about your number?
+But before we go I want to ask you: what is YOUR number?
+Do you have one?
 In the comment section below let me know what your number is and at a high level what you envision the asset allocation to be as well as how many years you anticipate it will take you to achieve.

 – Gen Y Finance Guy

 - Amazon – I order just about everything from Amazon.
-Not only does Amazon have the lowest price, but with Amazon prime I get FREE two-day shipping as well as the following: 1 Million ad FREE songs, FREE instant streaming of thousands of TV shows and movies, FREE unlimited photo storage in the cloud, and FREE books for Kindle.
-Lets be honest, at some point you actually need to spend money, but you might as well get the best price.
-Anytime you use this link and make any sort of purchase on Amazon within 24 hours, we will get a very small commission at no additional cost to you.
+Not only does Amazon have the lowest price, but with Amazon prime I get FREE two-day shipping as well as the following: One Million ad-FREE songs, FREE instant streaming of thousands of TV shows and movies, FREE unlimited photo storage in the cloud, and FREE books for Kindle.
+At some point we all actually need to spend money, but we might as well get the best price, and some freebies.
+Anytime you use this link and make any sort of purchase on Amazon within 24 hours, GYFG gets a very small commission at no additional cost to you.

-- Blue Host – Have we inspired you to create your own blog?
-Well let me save you some money.
-This is the hosting company that I use for this blog.
+- Blue Host – Has GYFG inspired you to create your own blog?
+Everyone has something unique to add to the world of information, whether in the financial sphere or another.
+Let me save you some money in doing it.
+I use Blue Host to host GYFG, and recommend it to you.
 It is stupid cheap and the customer service is amazing.
 The normal price is $5.99/month, but if you use this link you will get a 34% discount (only $3.99/month).
-It took me less than 5 minutes to buy my domain, install wordpress, and get the first version of this site up and running.
+It took me less than five minutes to buy my domain, install WordPress, and get the first version of this site up and running.

 Personal Capital allows you to aggregate your entire financial life into one account.
 All you need to do to see all your accounts in one place is log in to Personal Capital and voila!
 But it doesn’t stop there.
 They even automatically classify all your income and expenses for you.
 You get a FREE and fully AUTOMATED tracking system!